mrabarnett/mrab-regex/README.rst

 Repeated captures (`issue #7132 <https://bugs.python.org/issue7132>`_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A match object has additional methods which return information on all the successful matches of a repeated capture group.
+A match object has additional methods which return information on all the successful matches of a repeated group.
 These methods are:

 * ``matchobject.captures([group1, ...])``